A unifying approach to branching processes in varying environments: Introduction and main results

 Concluding this introduction let us comment on the literature.
-Agresti in his paper \cite{Agr} on a.s. extinction already derived the sharp upper bound for $\varphi$ which we give below.
-We shall see that this bound can be considered as a special case of the well-known Paley-Zygmund inequality.
+Agresti in his paper \cite{Agr} on a.s. extinction already derived the sharp upper bound for $\varphi$ which we give below in formula \eqref{phi}.
+We note that this bound is related to the well-known Paley-Zygmund inequality (compare the proof of Lemma 7).
 Agresti also obtained a lower bound for the survival probabilities, which, however, in general is away from our sharp bound.
-Lyons \cite{Ru} obtained the equivalence of (v), (vi), (vii) and (somewhat disguised) (viii) in Theorem 1 under the assumption that the $Y_n$ are a.s. bounded by a constant $c < \infty$, with methods completely different from ours.
+Lyons \cite{Ru} obtained the equivalence of the conditions (v), (vi), (vii) and (somewhat disguised) (viii) from Theorem 1 under the assumption that the random variables $Y_n$ are a.s. bounded by a constant, with methods completely different from ours.
 He also proved Theorem 2, again under the assumption that the offspring numbers are a.s. uniformly bounded by a constant.
-D'Souza and Biggins \cite{Bi} obtained Theorem 2 under a different set of assumptions.
+D'Souza and Biggins \cite{Bi} derived Theorem 2 under a different set of assumptions.
 They require that there are numbers $a>0, b>1$ such that $\mu_{m+n}/\mu_m \ge ab^n$ for all $m,n \ge 1$ (called the uniform supercritical case).
 They do not need finite second moments but assume instead that the random variables $Y_n$ are uniformly dominated by a random variable~$Y$ with $\mathbf E[Y\log^+ Y]< \infty$.
-Goettge \cite{Goe} obtains $\mathbf E [W]=1$ under the alleviated condition $\mu_n \ge an^b$ with $a>0,b>1$ (together with a uniform domination assumption), but doesn't consider the validity of the equation $\mathbf P(W=0)=q$.
-In order to prove the conditional limit law in Theorem~4 Jagers \cite{Ja} draws attention to uniform estimates due to Sevast'yanov \cite{Sev} (see also Lemma 3 in~\cite{Fah}).
-However, this approach demands amongst others the strong assumption that the sequence $\mathbf E[Z_n]$, $n \ge0$, is bounded from above and away from zero.
-Independently and in parallel to our work N.~Bhattacharya and M. Perlman \cite{Bha} have presented a considerable generalization of Jager's result, on a different route and under assumptions which are stronger than ours.
+Goettge \cite{Goe} obtains $\mathbf E [W]=1$ under the condition $\mu_n \ge an^b$ with $a>0,b>1$ (together with a uniform domination assumption), but doesn't consider the validity of the equation $\mathbf P(W=0)=q$.
+In order to prove the conditional limit law from Theorem~4 Jagers \cite{Ja} draws attention to uniform estimates due to Sevast'yanov \cite{Sev} (see also Lemma 3 in~\cite{Fah}).
+This approach demands amongst others the strong assumption that the sequence $\mathbf E[Z_n]$, $n \ge0$, is bounded from above and away from zero.
+Independently and in parallel to our work Bhattacharya and Perlman \cite{Bha} have presented a considerable generalization of Jager's result, on a different route and under assumptions which are stronger than ours.
+For recent results on a.s. extinction and asymptotic exponentiality of multitype BPVEs we refer to~\cite{Do}.

 The paper is organized as follows.
 In Section 2 we discuss the assumptions and several examples.
 In Section 3 we analyze the shape function $\varphi$.
-Then Section 4 contains the proofs of our theorems.
-In the Appendix we return to Lindvall's theorem.
+Section 4 contains the proofs of our theorems.